The Man Without a Country: Adaptations

+Elizabeth McFadden and Agnes Louise Crimmins wrote the "historical drama" theatrical play "The Man Without a Country" in 1918, published by Samuel French in New York City.
-"The Man Without a Country" has been adapted for film several times, starting in 1917 with The Man Without a Country starring Florence La Badie, a 1918 film My Own United States, one in 1925, and another Man Without a Country starring John Litel and Gloria Holden and released by Warner Brothers in 1937.

-An opera of the story, also entitled The Man Without a Country, was composed by Walter Damrosch and premiered at the Metropolitan Opera in 1937.
+has been adapted in film several times, starting in 1917 with The Man Without a Country starring Florence La Badie, a 1918 film titled My Own United States, one in 1925, and another Man Without a Country starring John Litel and Gloria Holden and released by Warner Brothers in 1937.
+Also in 1937, an opera of the story, eponymously titled, was composed by Walter Damrosch and premiered at the Metropolitan Opera in 1937.

 On September 30, 1943, the horror/thriller radio program The Weird Circle presented an adaptation of the story.
-Bill Johnstone (best known as Orson Welles' replacement as the title character in The Shadow radio drama) narrated (and took part in) the story as Hale.
+Bill Johnstone, best known as Orson Welles' replacement as the title character in The Shadow radio drama, narrated and took part in the story as Hale.

 A four-part dramatization was recorded in June 1947 and issued by Decca on two coupled 12" 78 rpm discs.
-Bing Crosby provided the narration, and Frank Lovejoy portrayed Philip Nolan.
+Bing Crosby provided the narration and Frank Lovejoy portrayed Philip Nolan.
 Later that same year on November 26, a dramatization was performed on Philco Radio Time, with Crosby (the program's star and host) again providing narration.

+In 1949, the Classics Illustrated series published the story in issue #63, illustrated by Henry C. Kiefer, an artist who "defined the Classics style."
+The story was later re-published with a cover by Alex Blum.

 The Railroad Hour presented a 30-minute adaptation of "The Man Without a Country" on June 28, 1953.
 Gordon MacRae and Dorothy Warenskjold starred in the broadcast.

 In Sam Fuller's film Run of the Arrow (1957), Captain Clark (Brian Keith), a U.S. Army engineer commissioned to build a fort on Sioux territory, relates the Nolan story to O'Meara (Rod Steiger), a Southerner who, refusing to accept the defeat of the Confederacy, has married among the Sioux and been appointed by them to see the fort is built where agreed.
-In the context of pressing O'Meara to decide whether his loyalties lie ultimately with the Sioux or with the Americans, Clark tells the Nolan story as if it were historical fact.
+In the context of pressing O'Meara to decide whether his loyalties lie ultimately with the Sioux or with the Americans, Clark narrates the Nolan story as historical fact.

 In 1973, a made-for-television movie was written by Sidney Carroll and directed by Delbert Mann.
 It featured Cliff Robertson as Philip Nolan, Beau Bridges as Frederick Ingham, Peter Strauss as Arthur Danforth, Robert Ryan as Lt.
 Cmdr.
 Vaughan, Walter Abel as Col. A. B. Morgan, Geoffrey Holder as one of the slaves on a slave ship, Shepperd Strudwick as the Secretary of the Navy, John Cullum as Aaron Burr, and Patricia Elliott as Mrs. Graff.

 In May 1977, a three-act radio play was broadcast as an episode of Himan Brown's The General Mills Radio Adventure Theater.
-Russell Horton performed the part of Nolan.
-Tom Bosley was host of the series.
+Russell Horton performed the part of Nolan while Tom Bosley hosted the series.

 In 2016, Chuck Pfarrer penned a historical novel entitled Philip Nolan: The Man Without a Country for the U.S. Naval Institute Press.